jaericho/jaericho.github.io/_posts/2015-01-07-Software-Based-Performance.md

 I captured some sql traces, and with a lot of luck, I narrowed down the culprits.
 The biggest offender was a stored procedure using a query that was doing a wildcard search with the wildcard in the first character in the search string. (e.g. it was doing something equivalent to  `*bar`).
 I found out that putting the wildcard as the first character means the database does an index scan instead of a seek, so every time this query ran the database went through the entire index which was 2GB in size.
 Sounds like the index wasn't acting like an index was it?

 It took a while for the developers to fix it with all the necessary testing and QA, but they ended up removing the wildcard entirely and just searched on the filename.
-At first, they didn't add an index to that column either, so the database was still doing a table scan.
+At first, they didn't add an index to that new column, so the query was still doing a table scan.
 After the second index was added, the time to run the entire stored procedure dropped from 10 seconds to 2.5 seconds, and the offending query became instantaneous.
+Proving that single query was taking up most of the time of that stored procedure.
+We didn't need to resize the server, we needed to fix our queries.

 Here were some simple timers of each stage: